fbpx

 6. No Need to Work Bingo for a Discount

-If you’ve ever put your children in Catholic school or any private tuition-based school, you know the stressful quid-pro-quo culture: get your child on the football team for free if you volunteer for coaching duty; get a price reduction on the field trip if you chaperone; get a tuition discount if you run the Bingo fundraiser on Tuesday nights.
+If you’ve ever put your children in a Catholic school or any private tuition-based school, you know the stressful quid-pro-quo culture: get your child on the football team for free if you volunteer for coaching duty; get a price reduction on the field trip if you chaperone; get a tuition discount if you run the Bingo fundraiser on Tuesday nights.
 When you homeschool, you free yourself from the endless quid-pro-quos of tuition-based schooling by eliminating the tuition altogether!

 7. Don’t Have to Catch the Bus or Carpool

 One of life’s great stressors is not being in control of your own transportation.
 There is always an added bit of anxiety when we have to rely on somebody else to get us or our children where we need to be.
-We have to worry about catching the bus, or making it to the carpool on time, or driving the children to school and getting them there before the doors lock for the morning.
-When you homeschool, you don’t need to go anywhere—school is right where you are, with no need to stress about busses and carpools and getting somewhere before a certain time.
+We have to worry about catching the bus, making it to the carpool on time, or driving the children to school and getting them there before the doors lock for the morning.
+When you homeschool, you don’t need to go anywhere—school is right where you are, with no need to stress about busses and carpools and getting somewhere before a specific time.

 8. One-on-one Instruction Takes Less Time Than Large-Classroom Teaching

-The amount of time it takes to deliver instruction rises proportional to how many people need to be instructed; it takes a lot longer to instruct 20 people than to instruct 1.
-As a homeschooler, this means you will spend much less time-on-task than your on-site counterpart.
-When I first started homeschooling, I would set aside an hour each day for a given course—not because I knew the coursework required an hour, but simply because the hour-long-class is what I was familiar with from public school.
+When I first started homeschooling, I would set aside an hour each day for a given course—not because I knew the coursework required an hour, but simply because the hour-long class was what I was familiar with from public school.
 I was constantly surprised by my children’s ability to comprehend instructions and do the coursework in under the allotted time, sometimes as quickly as 30 minutes.
-I soon realized that the course did not really take an hour; the extra time allotted in an on-site school was to compensate for the longer time it takes to instruct larger groups, field questions, etc. (not to mention the time spent “warehousing”, as explained above).
+I soon realized that the course did not really take an hour.
+The extra time allotted in an on-site school compensated for the longer time it takes to instruct larger groups, field questions, etc. (Not to mention the time spent “warehousing,” as explained above.)
 As a homeschool parent, you can expect to spend much less time on one-on-one instruction than an on-site teacher in a conventional classroom.

 9. No After-School Programs for Lessons That Didn’t Get Taught in School in the First Place